 When you talk with adults who have dyslexia you hear a variety of life stories but all share the experience of struggling in the school system.
-Services have come a long way and if a student is noticed and fortunate enough to receive early testing to arrive at a diagnosis, then supports are available.
-In most situations, or at least in many, accommodations can be offered to better fit the student’s learning styles and needs.
+Services have come a long way.
+Now, if a student is fortunate enough to receive early testing to arrive at a diagnosis, then support is available.
+In most situations, or at least in many, accommodations are offered to better fit the student’s learning styles and needs.

 In his interview on Living Well Today, Ryan shared his challenges and determination.
-Training in fitness appeared to be a big help and confidence builder.
+Training in fitness appeared to be a big help and a confidence builder.
 One of the things that struck me about Ryan was his ability to transfer his learning successes.
-Knowing in fitness that repetition and maximizing on integral improvements is key to success, Ryan challenged his learning abilities in a similar manner.
+Knowing that fitness repetition and maximizing integral improvements are key to success, Ryan challenged his learning abilities in a similar manner.

 Changing his internal conversation about his learning abilities helped to set a forward-moving path.
 He challenged himself to read 5 pages a day and understand how he learns best.

 Ryan has an impressive list of academic achievements by any standards from his home country of Ireland, as well as participating in studies in both the US and Canada.
 Since graduating earlier this year with first-class honours and distinction, Ryan had the opportunity to deliver a TedX talk in Dublin in Oct.